Cash application is an integral part of a business’s accounts receivable (AR) management and is essential for maintaining financial stability.

 Manual cash application provides a human element, whereas automated cash application improves efficiency and accuracy, and hybrid cash application combines these two methods for more flexibility.

-Overall, the top advantages of cash application include:
+Overall, the top advantages of cash application in accounting include:

 - Enhanced cash flow management